 The dessert of the camp session!
 If you’re signed up for multiple sessions, you can stay through the weekend and have the camp all to yourself!
 Holdover is also a great late pick-up option for families who have difficulty getting to camp on the scheduled Friday.
 Specialized activities, meals and even off-camp trips or on-site entertainment is included.

 Please note: holdover can be added on to the end of a session for parents who prefer a Sunday pickup, however, holdover cannot be the beginning of your camp sessions.

 |Session B to C||TBD||TBD||TBD|

 |Session C to D||TBD||TBD||TBD|

 We accept one request per camper and both children must request each other.
 With an age gap, the older child must agree to move down to the younger group.
 We do not allow multiple requests as this can lead to cliques and some kids feeling excluded.

-80% of counselors are 18 and up; mostly college students.
-17 year old JCs are paired with a Senior Counselor in Overnight Camp, and lead younger groups in Day Camp.
+Eighty percent of counselors are 18 or over, mostly college students.
+Seventeen-year-old JCs are paired with a Senior Counselor in Overnight Camp and lead younger groups in Day Camp.
 Counselors are interviewed, have a minimum of three references checked and clear a Criminal Background Screening.
 Specialty staff members carry certifications relevant to their program areas.
-On average, 1/3 of our counselors were campers at YMCA Camp Bernie helping them to relate to the children attending camp.
+On average, one third of our counselors were campers at YMCA Camp Bernie helping them to relate to the children attending camp.